 “I think a big mistake people make is they assume salads are great options,” says Jennifer Neily, MS, RDN, LD, FAND.
 “But these dishes can be calorie bombs; many have over 1,000 calories.
 I’m thinking of the designer-type salads like Oriental Chicken Salad, Pecan Crusted Chicken Salad, etc. Yes, a large portion of calories come from the dressings, but all the components add up when you start dissecting ingredients.”
 Not being careful of your “big salad” is one bad habit; find out more in 40 Bad Habits That Lead to a Fat Belly.

 Bags of Trail Mixes

 Similar to its cloyingly sweet distant relative Auntie Anne, Cinnabon lures you in with its delicious scent and promise of sugar heaven.
 Stay away!
 “Don’t let the wonderful smell of one of these lure you in,” says Keri Gans, MS, RDN, CDN, and Author of The Small Change Diet.
 A classic roll has 880 calories, 17 grams of saturated fat, 58 grams sugar and 820 mg of sodium; this roll should be left far behind.”

 You’re on vacation, you say.
 Or your bridezilla bestie just drove you crazy and you need a little chocolate, you reason to yourself.
 We all come up with ways to justify some airport candy.
 But it’s such a trap!
 “Candy is everywhere at the airport, and the bags are very tempting before you’re about to board a flight,” says Rebecca Scritchfield, RDN, health and happiness expert.
 “But ask yourself first if you’re going to share them with your entire row of passengers…because when you’re locked in the plane, it’s otherwise very easy to overeat out of boredom.”
-When you get home, satisfy your sweet tooth with one of these 23 Incredible Tea-Based Dessert Recipes; tea has been proven to aid in weight loss!

 Food Court Comfort Foods

 You’re tired, you want a meal—we get it.
 But try to resist the stuff that will give you temporary satisfaction, since what you really need are actual nutrients.
 “When going through the food court, avoid the chicken tenders, pizza, and burger and fries,” says Marisa Moore, RDN, and Owner of Marisa Moore Nutrition.
 “They all weigh you down and zap your energy for the trip.”
 This goes for restaurant desserts, too—especially these 20 Restaurant Desserts With More Salt Than a Bag of Pretzels!